Current COVID-19 cases in BSCSD

 Please note that the Health Insurance Portability and Accountability Act (HIPAA) and other privacy laws restrict the district from disclosing or confirming any personally identifiable information of anyone who has tested positive.
-Anyone in the district who is impacted will be contacted by Saratoga County Public Health Services (SCPHS).
-For additional information please review the SCPHS Updated Schools and COVID FAQ .
+If you test positive, please contact the Saratoga County Public Health Services Office.

 Parents/caregivers, students, and staff members should continue to:

 - Review the options for vaccination and informational resources on our Coping with COVID page.

 - Stay home if you are symptomatic.